-Hyphenation is at the core of every document preparation system, TEX or any modern web browser.
-Marchand et al. [10] showed that data-driven approaches to syllabification algorithms outperform rule-based ones, reaching accuracy around 95% per single language.
+Hyphenation is at the core of every document preparation system, T_EX or any modern web browser.
+Marchand et al. [11] showed that data-driven approaches to syllabification algorithms outperform rule-based ones, reaching accuracy around 95% per single language.
 Bartlett et al. [3] developed a machine learning approach for automatic syllabification, motivated by the needs of letter-to-phoneme conversion.
-Trogkanis et al. [22] used conditional random fields for word hyphenation and compared the accuracy and other metrics with the original technique of Liang [9].
+Trogkanis et al. [24] used conditional random fields for word hyphenation and compared the accuracy and other metrics with the original technique of Liang [10].
 Their results abstracted heuristics to optimize generated patterns by patgen, diminishing achievable performance by Liang's technique.

 Unicode Consortium supports 5,000 languages that are still in use today.
-A digital typographic system that supports Unicode and its languages in full should support algorithms, rules, or language hyphenation patterns.
-Recently, there were attempts to tackle the word segmentation problem in different languages by Shao et al. [12].
-The algorithm is errorprone, but it was developed primarily for speech recognition and language representation tasks.
-Due to the nonzero error rate, applicability to the hyphenation task is limited.
-In a typesetting system, the hyphenation algorithm must cover all exceptions and not tolerate the errors.
+A digital typographic system that supports Unicode and its languages in full should support hyphenation in the form of algorithms, rules, or patterns.
+Recently, there were attempts to tackle the word segmentation problem in different languages by Shao et al. [13].
+The algorithm is error-prone, but it was developed primarily for speech recognition and language representation tasks.
+Due to the nonzero error rate, its applicability to the hyphenation task is limited.
+In a typesetting system, the hyphenation algorithm must cover all exceptions and not tolerate any errors.

-\ This is updated and enriched version of paper published in the Zpravodaj $C{\mathcal{S}}$ TUG [20].
+This is updated and enriched version of paper published in the Zpravodaj $C{\mathcal{S}}$ TUG [22].

-Current hyphenation support based on hyphenation patterns is collected in the hyph-utf8 [11] project.
+Current hyphenation support based on hyphenation patterns is collected in the hyph-utf8 [12] project.
 The project uses ISO standards like Unicode and ISO 639-2.
 It contains hyphenation patterns for 65 different languages with an additional 9 dialect or transliteration variants.
-We do not know pattern performance - accuracy and coverage - for most patterns as there are no available word lists for the evaluation.
-These patterns have to be either loaded all in precomputed, compact form into TFX's memory from format file at the start of every compilation, which slows down the start-up time of the document compilation.
-Only LuaTFX allows loading patterns during run-time only for languages actually used in a document.
-Using these patterns in many programming languages (JavaScript, Perl, Python, $C, \ldots$ ) is straightforward and makes the pattern usage rather versatile.
+We do not know pattern performance - accuracy and coverage - for most patterns as there are no available word lists to use for the evaluation.
+These patterns have to be either loaded all in precomputed, compact form into TEX's memory from format file at the start of every document compilation, which down its start-up time.
+Only LuaTEX allows loading patterns during runtime only for languages actually used in a document.

+These patterns are supported in many programming languages, which makes their use straightforward.

+Using these patterns in many programming languages (JavaScript, Perl, Python, C,...) is straightforward and makes the pattern usage rather versatile.